 Thomas Dean Sequist, M.D.

-This is a "connection" page, showing publications co-authored by Thomas Sequist and Tejal Gandhi.
+This page shows the publications co-authored by Thomas Sequist and Julie Lauffenburger.

 Publication scores are based on many factors, including how long ago they were written and whether the person is a first or senior author.